 - Since Camila Cabello left Fifth Harmony, it's been pretty much a Non-Indicative Name for them.

-- Depeche Mode continued as a trio after Alan Wilder's departure in 1995, though the band has hired extra members for tours.
+- Depeche Mode continued as a trio after Alan Wilder's departure in 1995 and as a duo after Andrew Fletcher's death in 2022, though the band has hired extra members for tours.

 - Pink Floyd soldiered on after Roger Waters left the band in 1985, and while Waters had been the Lead Bassist, the group has not had a full-time bassist since.
 At first they played officially as a duo with David Gilmour and Nick Mason, with Richard Wright appearing as a guest musician on A Momentary Lapse of Reason.
 Wright, who himself had been fired during the recording of The Wall and replaced by session musicians on The Final Cut and the vast majority of A Momentary Lapse of Reason (only contributing tangential keyboard and backing vocal parts), was reinstated as a full band member for The Division Bell, and the classic lineup with all four band members reunited for Live 8 in 2005, the last performance before Wright's death in 2008.